Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 located in the ROOT directory of your microSD card.

-audio files.
-For example, if this is the 7th track, it should be
+Rename the file so it follows the naming structure of the other audio files.
+For example, if this is the 7th track, it should be named 'track7'.

 Playing Tracks